 - show you have the skills and knowledge to be a good domiciliary care worker

-- you can show you have had training and take responsibility for developing your knowledge and skills
+- you can show you're trained and take responsibility for developing knowledge and skills

 - employers can provide the support and development you need